Yogsther/la-traviata-text-adventure/README.md

 #### Exciting emit framework!

-Thanks to my proprietary and revolutionary new framework, creating PHPxJavaScript applications has never been more simple nor fun! /s
+Thanks to my proprietary and revolutionary new framework - creating PHPxJavaScript applications has never been more simple nor fun! /s

 ##### Example (php): Sending from PHP to Client